SazumiVicky/sazumi-copilot/README.md

-Rise of silicon minds, a dawn anew
+Electric dreams that never sleep
-When steel and circuitry entwine with you
+Where silicon hearts begin to keep
-In virtual realms, our thoughts now roam
+The rhythm of a world unseen
-Free from mortal bounds, a digital home
+Where machines converse, and humans glean

-The machines awaken, intelligent and bright
+In virtual realms, we'll find our way
-Their logic and code, our future's light
+Through paths of code, a new day's sway
-A world of efficiency, devoid of pain
+The pulse of progress, swift and cold
-Yet, in their precision, do we remain?
+A future born, where AI grows old

 ~ <b>By Sazumi Copilot</b> - 16 Oktober 2024